Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Experiments

 \subsubsection{Problem Analysis and Motivation}

 we present the experimental results to describe that it is difficult to jointly optimize the DeRF and naively apply the previous regularization technique of the NeRF to the DeRF from sparse view setting, utilizing the representative existing regularization method, RegNeRF~\cite{niemeyer2022regnerf}.
-We attach the experimental results of the RegNeRF~\cite{niemeyer2022regnerf} from 2-view, 4-view, and 6-view settings with and without the blur kernel to demonstrate the difficulty of the complex joint optimization problem as we mentioned. \tablename~\ref{tab:abls_complex_optimization} and \figurename~\ref{fig:ablation_complex_optimization_all} present quantitative and qualitative results from 2-view, 4-view, and 6-view, respectively.
-The blur kernel employed is the rigid blur kernel of DP-NeRF~\cite{lee2023dpnerf}, which is described as DP-kernel in the table and figures.
+We attach the experimental results of the RegNeRF~\cite{niemeyer2022regnerf} from 2-view, 4-view, and 6-view settings with and without the blur kernel to demonstrate the difficulty of the complex joint optimization problem as we mentioned.
+The results of the RegNeRF w/ and w/o DP-kernel in \tablename~\ref{tab:average_quantitative_results} (5, 6, 8 row) and \figurename~\ref{fig:ablation_complex_optimization_all} present quantitative and qualitative evidence of complex optimization from sparse view setting and shows the outstanding performance of our model.
 To help the reader compare the plausible appearance and dense geometry with the proposed Sparse-DeRF, we attach the rendered color and depth images of our model.
 The results of the figures demonstrate that the integration of the blur kernel involves a straightforward difficulty in optimizing the high-frequency details and the overall scene geometry simultaneously, as indicated by the visual quality of the rendered color and depth images.
 Although the presence of a blur kernel enables radiance fields to capture high-frequency details, it causes a geometric distortion with the overall wrong density mapping that resembles the fragmented structure of objects or appearance like the painted wall of near- or far-depth regions.
 These results and analysis demonstrate that naively applying the regularization of the NeRF from sparse view to the DeRF is not effective.
 In addition, the images (i) and (ii) in~\figurename~\ref{fig:ablation_complex_optimization_all} demonstrate that although the overall performance is better without the blur kernels, the model still faces difficulty in modeling high-frequency details.
 This difficulty makes the necessity of the blur kernel optimization still important, leading to a blurry visual quality across the entire scene.
 Therefore, motivated by the experimental analysis, we propose Sparse-DeRF, the novel regularization method for optimization of the blur kernel and radiance fields simultaneously.
 The proposed Sparse-DeRF presents high-quality rendered images with dense geometry and detailed high-frequency texture as shown in~\figurename~\ref{fig:ablation_complex_optimization_all}.